Technical Writer

 ).to("cuda")

-Once the model is loaded and the pipelines are created we will use these models to generate few images and check the inference time for each of the model.
-Please note here that all the model pipelines should not be included in a single cell else one might get into memory issues.
+Once the model is loaded and the pipelines are created, we will use these models to generate a few images and check the inference time for each model.
+Please note here that all the model pipelines should not be included in a single cell; otherwise, one might encounter memory issues.

 Model